Upper Street: Victorian era

+The spire and building were badly damaged in the Blitz, and demolished.
+Islingon Council purchased the land fronting onto Upper Street and built a fire station.
+Tucked away behind this, though still with an entry fronting onto the main street, is the 1950s rebuilding.

+By the mid 19th century, the growth of London necessitated a bigger venue for agricultural and other shows.
+In 1862, a group of businessmen associated with the Smithfield Show opened the Royal Agricultural Hall on a large plot between Upper Street and Liverpool Road immediately to the west.
+Unusually for London, both roads were rebuilt with a high pavement - up to 1 m above the road surface for some of their length - to protect pedestrians from being splashed with mud and ordure created by the large numbers of animals walking along the drover's road to the hall.
+A number of pubs and shops existed along Upper Street to serve farmers and visitors to the hall.
+In the 1980s the exhibition venue was revamped as the Business Design Centre.

 In the late nineteenth century, the Upper Street area became notorious for its night-time entertainments.
 In 1870, Charles Dickens described the area as "amongst the noisiest and most disagreeable thoroughfares in London." and in 1885, it was widely known as "The Devil's Mile" on account of its prostitution, crime and the level of drunkenness.

+20th century

 Between 1936 and 1939, the former Methodist chapel in Providence Place, just off Upper Street, was the home of a drama school, the London Theatre Studio, directed by Michel Saint-Denis, with a conversion of the building designed by Marcel Breuer and F. R. S. Yorke.
 The students taught there included Peter Ustinov.

-Upper Street is unusual in being one of the few streets in London to have a "high pavement".
-This was constructed in the 1860s to protect pedestrians from being splashed by the large numbers of animals using the road to reach the rear of the new Royal Agricultural Hall (repurposed in 1986 as the present Business Design Centre); as a consequence, the pavement is approximately 1 m above the road surface for some of the length of the street.
-One of the few other London streets with a high pavement, Liverpool Road, is the next road west of Upper Street and also serviced the Royal Agricultural Hall.